stephdl/nethserver-password/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Password.rst

 none
 ----
+    The none policy requires that the password must comply with the following rule:

     * There is no specific control over the password entered, but minimum length is 7 characters

 strong
 ------
-    * The strong policy requires that the password must comply with the following rules:
+    The strong policy requires that the password must comply with the following rules:

     * Minimum length of 7 characters
     * Contain at least 1 number
     * Contain at least 1 uppercase character